 Students are eligible to participate in more than one sport at a time as long as both coaches involved agree.
-It is the student's responsibility to declare which sport is their "primary" sport prior to the start of a season; if there are any scheduling conflicts and the student has more than one contest, in two different sports, on the same day, the student will be required to attend and participate in his or her primary sport.
+It is the student's responsibility to declare which sport is their "primary" sport prior to the start of a season; if there are any scheduling conflicts and the student has more than one contest in two different sports on the same day, the student will be required to attend and participate in his or her primary sport.
+If there is a conflict between a practice and a scheduled event, the scheduled event will take precedence regardless of which sport the student-athlete listed as their "primary sport."
+Student-athletes are not allowed to dual sport when one of the sports is a Junior High sport and one is a Varsity sport.
+Sports that are eligible under the dual sports agreement are: Football, Basketball, Baseball, Softball, Track, Volleyball, and Wrestling.
+See the dual sport agreement in the appendix for further information.

-AMENDMENT ADDED 11/18/19 Participation in Athletics and Extracurricular Activities
+Participation in Athletics and Extracurricular Activities